Weald: Geology

-Many important fossils have been found in the sandstones and clays of the Weald, including, for example, Baryonyx.
-The famous scientific hoax of Piltdown Man was claimed to have come from a gravel pit at Piltdown near Uckfield.
-The first Iguanodon was identified after Mary Mantell unearthed some fossilised teeth by a road in Sussex in 1822.
-Her husband, the geologist Gideon Mantell, noticed they were similar to modern iguana teeth but many times larger; this important find led to the discovery of dinosaurs.
+Many important fossils have been found in the sandstones and clays of the Weald, including Baryonyx, discovered in 1983.
+The Piltdown Man hoax specimen was claimed to have come from a gravel pit at Piltdown near Uckfield.
+The first Iguanodon was identified after the fossil collector and illustrator Mary Ann Mantell supposedly unearthed some fossilised teeth by a road near Cuckfield in 1822.
+Her husband, the geologist Gideon Mantell sent them to various experts and this important find led to the discovery of dinosaurs.

 The area contains significant reserves of shale oil, totalling 4.4 billion barrels of oil in the Wealden basin according to a 2014 study, which then Business and Energy Minister Michael Fallon said "will bring jobs and business opportunities" and significantly help with UK energy self-sufficiency.
 Fracking in the area would be required to achieve these objectives, which has been opposed by environmental groups.